 The eyes' surface plays an important role in maintaining appropriate tear flow.
-In healthy eyes, irritation triggers a reflex response that causes the production of tears to help soothe the eyes' surface.
-With Chronic Dry Eye (CDE), inflammation and irritation in the eye disrupt this normal reflex.
-With CDE, also called Dry Eye Syndrome or Dry Eye Disease, the eyes are not making the right quantity or quality of tears.3 It's often chronic and may get worse over time.1,5,6,7
+Healthy human tears are made up of substances that lubricate, heal and protect the surface of the eye.5 Any imbalance in the composition of tears can cause Dry Eye to develop, interrupting people's ability to use technology, drive, work, or do the things they love.
+With Chronic Dry Eye (CDE), also called Dry Eye Syndrome or Dry Eye Disease, the eyes are not making the right quantity or quality of tears.
+It's often chronic and may get worse over time.1,6,7